NoreddineBenkhalifa/NoreddineBenkhalifa/README.md

 </p>

-## 💡 Un peu plus sur moi
+## 💡 More about me
-- 🌱 J'apprends actuellement : Machine learning 🤖 , React 🔬
+- 🌱 Currently learning: Machine Learning 🤖, React 🔬
-- ⭐ Je suis intéressé par : DevOps 👨‍💻
+- ⭐ Interested in: DevOps 👨‍💻

 ---